wengyao04/CarND-Traffic-Sign-Classifier-Project/README.md

 #### Model Architecture

-I use 4 convoluted layers, with filters 64, 128, 256 and 512, and each of which is followed by a maximum pooling with keep probability of 0.7.
+I use 4 convoluted layers with 64, 128, 256 and 512 filters respectively, and each of which is followed by a maximum pooling with keep probability of 0.7.
+I do not use any regularization in the begining, it is very easy to overfit the model during traning, the accuracy of traning is very easy to reach 99% but the accuracy of validation is still around 80% - 90%.
+Then I add drop out for each layer to avoid overfitting.

 |              | input size  | kernel size | filters | keep probability |
 | ------------ |:-----------:|:-----------:|:-------:|:----------------:|